Health officials in Missouri are searching to see if ticks in the area are carrying a rare virus, following the death of a state park employee.

-The CDC reports that Bourbon virus has been reported in the Midwest and southern U.S., but they do not know if the virus is also in other parts of the country.
+The CDC that Bourbon virus has been reported in the Midwest and southern U.S., but they do not know if the virus is also in other parts of the country.

 May said her mother’s doctors initially suspected she might have the more common tick-borne illness, Rocky Mountain Spotted Fever.